luoshenshi/speechsynthesis/README.md

 # SpeechSynthesis

-This package is the only one that can convert speech to text in Node.js.
-I created it because the other options are either paid or not working.
+This package is the only one that can convert speech to text in Node.js for free.
+I created it because the other options are either paid or not functional.
 Give it a try and report any errors or correct the code.

 ## Requirements